-I have one week left!
+I have two weeks left!
 The end of the year is always bittersweet for me because I love my kindies but I know they are ready to move on.
 (Thank goodness I get a sweet new batch of kiddos every year.)
 But I also get super excited because summer is my favorite time of year.
 Sleeping in, going to the pool with my family, freckles on my cheeks, BBQs, warm summer nights, EEP!
 I’m getting super excited just thinking about it.

 Tip # 1: